 What Should I know Before I Apply?

-You need to be enrolled in a GLA travel program or virtual internship to complete a Fellowship.
+You need to be enrolled in a GLA travel program to complete a Fellowship.
 Your Fellowship Fee will automatically be added to your account once you are enrolled.

-Fellowship applications are due by Tuesday, May 17.
-Once you are accepted into the Honors Fellowship, you will receive an email notification from GLA’s Fellowship Committee Chair welcoming you to the Fellows Cohort Class of 2022.
+Fellowship applications are due by Monday, May 1st.
+Once you are accepted into the Honors Fellowship, you will receive an email notification from GLA’s Fellowship Committee Chair welcoming you to the Fellows Class of 2023.

 At this time, you will receive your Fellowship Packet, which will outline everything you need to know to complete your Fellowship and submit your final project.

 The only requirement to be a Fellow, besides being enrolled in a GLA program, is to submit a final project after your program is over.
 For Honors Fellows, this takes the form of an essay, which you will write and submit based on one of several prompts included in your packet.